ThomasBittner1/KangarooDocumentation/kangaroo/docs/python/python1.md

 As you remember from the builder documentations, everything is written in Python.
 And we can customize a lot

 ## PyCharm
-If you have pycharm installed, there's lots of quick ways to jump to a specific code.
+If you have pycharm installed, there's a few quick ways to jump to a specific code.
-But for that we have to link it first.
+But for that we have to link it first in the settings,
-On the settings,
 ![Alt text](../images/python_pycharm.jpg)
+!!! note
+    On Linux this path might look something like this:
+    ```
+    /mnt/apps/pycharm/pycharm2023.1.2/bin/pycharm.sh
+    ```
+    If unclear which path - you can go to *Tools -> Create Command Line Launcher*, it opens a dialog that tells you the path to put into the $Path variable.
+You don't actually have to do anything with $Path variable, just take the path from that message.

 And then you can go to any function to the builder and with right click quickly jump to the code.
 ![Alt text](../images/python_goToFunction.gif)

 Same thing happens on Errors in the Kangaroo Log - those are links you can just click on
 ![Alt text](../images/python_error.jpg)

+!!! known bug
+    This works very unstable unless those files are inside a Pycharm Project.
+Sometimes you might notice that he opens pycharm but doesn't go to the file.
+Or he opens the file but doesn't jump to the line number.
+    To fix that - add the python root folder to *Settings -> Project Structure -> + Add Content Root*.

 ## Simple way of adding a Function